niemand-01/niemand-01.github.io/docs/_posts/2022-03-27-Deep Q Learning.md

 Deep Q learning is a combination of Deep Learning and Q-learning, where Q-learning is a subcategory of Reinforcement learning which is named after its action-value function Q.

 For readers who have interest on digging into mathematical source of Q-learning, i recommand reading these zhihu tutorials: [DQN3](https://zhuanlan.zhihu.com/p/21340755?refer=intelligentunit),[DQN4](https://zhuanlan.zhihu.com/p/21378532?refer=intelligentunit),[DQN5](https://zhuanlan.zhihu.com/p/21421729).
-A more pragmatical tutorial with pseudo-codes for Q-learning, [this](https://www.analyticsvidhya.com/blog/2019/04/introduction-deep-q-learning-python/) article would be helpful.
-The main focus for this blog is placed on the review of trading-bot, which is a python lib for applying DQN in trading, source is [here](https://github.com/pskrunner14/trading-bot).
+A more pragmatical tutorial with pseudo-codes for Q-learning can be found in [this](https://www.analyticsvidhya.com/blog/2019/04/introduction-deep-q-learning-python/) article.
+The main focus for this blog is however placed on the review of trading-bot, which is a python lib for applying DQN in trading, source is [here](https://github.com/pskrunner14/trading-bot).

 ## Learning Environment for RL in trading
 - Action at each timestep t: